 The grandiose, imposing futility of the event sets a scene for a looming tragedy: nature is unrecognized, it has been denied and submerged by man-made objects, crowds are obscurely frightened and at the same time obtusely unaware and keep together like primitive humans did confronted with unforeseeable dangers.
 Perhaps this is our world before The Road, before the end of civilization.

 In an interview, DeLillo once soberly said: ‘I’m someone who writes sentences and paragraphs.
 I think of the sentence — not only what it shares but, in a sense, what it looks like’ (Nance, 2012) and in another: ‘I’m just translating the world around me in what seems to be straightforward terms … I’m not trying to manipulate reality.
 This is just what I see and hear’ (McCrum, 2010).
-And I think that in this initial extract from White Noise DeLillo has meticulously and masterfully done exactly that: he has introduced his vision about our times and fears using his carefully sculpted language as a high precision tool.
+And I think that in this initial extract from White Noise DeLillo has meticulously and masterfully done exactly that: like an consummate painter of still-lifes he has introduced his vision about our times and fears using his carefully crafted language as a high precision tool.

 DeLillo, D. (1985) White Noise [Kindle Edition] From: Amazon.it (Accessed 18.12.2016)